 - Smoke alarms are devices that can provide early warning of possible fires at a reasonable cost; however, alarms have sensing limitations.
 Ionization sensing alarms may detect invisible fire particles (associated with fast flaming fires) sooner than photoelectric alarms.
 Photoelectric sensing alarms may detect visible fire particles (associated with slow smoldering fires) sooner than ionization alarms.
 Home fires develop in different ways and are often unpredictable.
-For maximum protection, Kidde recommends that both Ionization and Photoelectric alarms be installed. - A battery-powered alarm must have a battery of the specified type, in good condition and installed properly. - Smoke alarms must be tested regularly to make sure the batteries and the alarm circuits are in good operating condition. - Smoke alarms cannot provide an alarm if smoke does not reach the alarm.
-Therefore, smoke alarms may not sense fires starting in chimneys, walls, on roofs, on the other side of a closed door or on a different floor.
+For maximum protection, Kidde recommends that both Ionization and Photoelectric alarms be installed. - A battery powered alarm must have a battery of the specified type, in good condition and installed properly. - AC powered alarms (without battery backup) will not operate if the AC power has been cut off, such as by an electrical fire or an open fuse. - Smoke alarms must be tested regularly to make sure the batteries and the alarm circuits are in good operating condition.